-When attempting to read a PDF, whether it be a scientific journal, an article, scanned books, or something else, it’s important to understand that not all e-book readers have the same PDF-reading capabilities.
+When looking for an e-book reader to read PDF documents, whether it be scientific / academic articles, scanned books, or anything else, it’s important to understand that not all e-book readers have the same PDF-reading capabilities.
 Some come with a minimal PDF reader, while others are really good at PDF reading.

 Not all e-book readers have the same screen size.
 While most have 6-inch screens, some are bigger, reaching 7.8, 8 or even 13.3 inches.

 While a 6-inch e-reader is convenient for reading epub or mobi formatted files, something bigger is generally preferred for reading PDF files.
-Some software, like KOReader, offer the option to reflow documents.
-This feature increases the size of the text while adapting it to the size of the screen.
-Despite this feature, it is still usually better, for reading purposes, to keep the document “as is”, to be better-able to see the notes and enjoy the design of the original page.
-However, adapted software allows the user to either cut the edges of the PDF or format the text, as if it were an epub, or even to read it in “landscape” mode, which would make it work better with a 6-inch e-book reader, specifically with respect to literature or works in “pocket” format.
-For some documents (i.e. pdf’s with images or graphics, or text documents A4 without margins), a bigger format will be more comfortable and beneficial for viewing the original layout.
+Some software, like Koreader, offers the option to reflow documents.
+This feature makes it possible to adapt the text to the size of the screen.
+Despite this feature, it is still usually better, for reading purposes, to keep the document “as is”, to be better-able to read the footnotes and enjoy the design of the original page.
+However, cutting the edges of the PDF document or reading it in “landscape” mode, makes reading PDFs possible on a 6-inch e-book reader; for most documents (i.e. pdf’s with images or graphics, non-fiction, or full page A4 documents without margins) a bigger format will always be more comfortable.

-The next question to ask is: Which type of pdf?
+Then the question arises: Which type of pdf?
 Knowing this will allow the user to determine whether a big screen format is necessary or not.
 A follow-up question would then be: Why pdf?
-If you simply want to keep the original pagination to take more-precise notes, you could read the book on epub with the reader and then refer back to the PDF on a computer to find the right page number.
+For example, if you simply want to keep the original pagination in order to take more-precise notes, you could read a book in epub on your eReader and then refer back to the corresponding PDF on a computer to find the right page number…

-We are now going to focus on readers for the general public, before reviewing what is available for big-screen readers, some of which are dedicated to PDF reading.
+We are first going to focus on readers for the general public and their ability (or not!) to read PDF documents, we will then review e-book readers available with bigger screens, some of which are dedicated to PDF reading.

 User Reviews, Rates and Availability:

 The Kindle’s default PDF reader is not bad; in fact, it’s one of the best.
 Often on sale for €89, the Kindle Paperwhite, or its big sister, the Kindle Oasis, can be very good choices, as can be seen in our tests.
-But they don’t offer an adaptive backlight, a feature which adjusts the luminosity towards yellow for more comfort at night.
-We are prisoners of the Amazon universe, unlike the readers further below, which allow for the opening of all or nearly-all formats.
+Sadly, they don’t offer an adaptive backlight, a feature which adjusts the luminosity towards yellow for more comfort at night.
+Users are also more or less “locked” in the Amazon universe, unlike with the readers from most other brands, which allow for the easy opening of all or nearly-all formats.

 That being said, this is not a real problem.
-The free software suite, Calibre, can quickly convert to .mobi or .pub and with a click, send them to a reader.
-Additionally, it is possible to make a “jailbreak” from the Kindle by breaking the lock reducing its usage and installing other applications.
-Similar to PocketBook readers, users can then launch KOReader directly from the Kindle interface, which can also take reading statistics into account.
+The free software suite Calibre, available on calibre-ebook.com, can quickly convert most files to .mobi or .pub and send them to the eReader with a click.
+Additionally, it is possible to “jailbreak” a Kindle device, to be able to install other applications.
+Similar to what can natively be done with PocketBook readers, users can then launch KOReader directly from the Kindle interface, which can also take reading statistics into account.

 User Reviews, Rates and Availability: